-The Electrical Masterplan is currently being reviewed.
+The Electrical Masterplan was reviewed in 2022/23.
 Witzenberg has developed a Small-scale Embedded Generation (SSEG) plan that supports the management of renewable energy production in the municipal jurisdiction.
 The municipality will continue with upgrading and installing street and public lighting to ensure a safe environment.
 However, continued cable theft and vandalism continue to pose a threat to the sustainable and safe provisioning of electricity and street lighting.